vote-hubble/postgres-backup-s3/README.md

 # Postgres Data Doctor

-This project provides Docker images to periodically back up a PostgreSQL database to a directory, and then sync the contents of the directory to an off-site S3 bucket.
+This project uses docker to periodically backup a PostgreSQL database following the 3-2-1 backup strategy.
+Backups are saved to a mounted directory, and then synced an off-site S3 bucket.
 Restoring from a backup is also supported.

 This project is a fork of @eeshugerman's [postgres-backup-s3](https://github.com/eeshugerman/postgres-backup-s3), which was a fork and re-structuring of @schickling's [postgres-backup-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3) and [postgres-restore-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-restore-s3).

-@jmadkins made the decision not to try and merge these changes into @eeshugerman's repo since it was such a change in backup/restore strategy.
+@jmadkins made the decision not to merge these changes into @eeshugerman's repo since it was a drastic change in implementation.

 # Usage